Vaulted sidewalk: Chicago

-Today the old vaulted sidewalks are visible mostly during construction and cause increase costs of infrastructure maintenance.
+Today the old vaulted sidewalks are visible mostly during construction and cause increased costs of infrastructure maintenance.

 Milwaukee

 As of 2022, several sidewalk vaults, or "hollow walks," remain in Milwaukee's Historic Third Ward and increase the cost of street and sidewalk reconstruction.

 New York

 In New York, basements may extend beneath the sidewalk and drivers are warned "HOLLOW SIDEWALK, DO NOT PARK".

 Seattle

-Seattle Underground sidewalks have glass inlay to act as skylights for the lower level.
+Some Seattle Underground sidewalks have vault lights, inset glass that trasmits sunlight to the lower level.

+Use for daylighting

+Prism lighting allows sidewalk vaults to provide daylight to the basement.